Growing Tomatoes and Vegetables in Containers

 First prepare your potting soil by filling the container and adding plant food according to the directions on the package for vegetables.
 I prefer to use organic plant food or worm castings.
 Moisten the potting soil by adding water and mixing soil until it feels damp all the way through.
 Place the pot in the sun and you are ready to plant.
 Next, dig a hole large enough for the vegetable transplant, turn the plant upside down, tap the bottom, and gently pull the base of the stem until the plant comes out of the container.
 Place the plant in the hole and fill around the edges pressing gently.
 Water the plant immediately after planting.

 Plants Should Get at Least 6 hours of Sunshine per Day

 They can grow with less, but they will not produce fruit in the shade.
 It is also very important to keep your plants watered regularly.
 Put your finger down into the soil approximately 2-3" deep and see if the soil is dry at that level.
 If it is, then water well until water runs out of the bottom of the pot.

 Staking or Supporting Plants

 You will need to stake or support plants such as tomatoes, beans, & cucumbers, tomato cages or bamboo stakes work well.
 Follow the directions on your fertilizer package for feeding vegetables.
 Check occasionally for bug damage and worms which can do serious damage to tomato plants.
-There are organic treatments if needed in our catalog and visit our Insect Information page for common bug issues.
+There are organic treatments if needed in our catalog and you may visit our Insect Information page for common bug issues.

 Picking Tomato Fruit

 Pick tomato fruits when they are almost completely red and finish ripening them on your kitchen counter.
 Once they are soft and totally colored, slice them immediately on to a sandwich and enjoy.
 Growing vegetables is easy and fun and the payoff of harvest from your own garden is worth the wait.
-View recipes for your delicious Tasteful Tomatoes.